Nate Lowe Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.79 team ERA that ranks third across all league pitching staffs.
+- The Mariners have a 3.76 team ERA that ranks second across all league pitching staffs.

-- Woo (4-5) gets the starting nod for the Mariners in his 18th start of the season.
-He's put together a 4.39 ERA in 84 2/3 innings pitched, with 88 strikeouts.

-- In his last time out on Sunday against the Texas Rangers, the right-hander went 3 1/3 innings, giving up six earned runs while surrendering five hits.
+- The right-hander last appeared on Tuesday against the Houston Astros, when he went six innings, allowing five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.